 - Full backs up databases, transaction logs, and checkpoint files.
 The transaction logs are truncated. - Incremental backs up the transaction logs to record changes since the last full or incremental backup.
 The transaction logs are truncated.

-Not available with the hardware providers. - Differential similar to incremental backup, but the transaction logs are not truncated.
-Not available with the hardware providers. - Copy a Full backup, but the logs are not truncated.
-This type of backup is not intended for use in recovering failed systems.
+• Differential - similar to incremental backup, but the transaction logs are not truncated.

+• Copy - similar to full backup, with the difference that the transaction logs are not truncated.
+This backup type is not intended for use in recovering failed systems.

-- A combination of VSS snapshot backups and non-VSS backups (for example, incremental stream backups) is not supported. - You can back up only the whole server or full storage groups.
+- A combination of VSS snapshot backups and non-VSS backups (for example, stream incremental backups) is not supported. - You can back up only the whole server or full storage groups.
 Single stores cannot be backed up. - Circular logging must be disabled. - With Exchange Server 2003, only one VSS backup session can be running on the same application system at once.
 With Exchange Server 2007, only one VSS backup session backing up a specific storage group can be running on the same application system at once.

-Consequently, if you start such a backup session while another one is in progress, the latter waits until the first one finishes.

-• You must create a separate incremental backup specification for each backup specification that will be used for instant recovery (has the Track the replica for instant recovery option enabled).
+Consequently, if you start such a backup session while another one is in progress, the latter waits until the first one finishes. - You must create a separate incremental backup specification for each backup specification that will be used for instant recovery (has the Track the replica for instant recovery option enabled).